 - Burr Steers (Igby Goes Down, 17 Again, Charlie St. Cloud) is the latest director attached to the project.

-- Lily Collins (Mirror Mirror, The Mortal Instruments: City of Bones) will reportedly star.
+- At one point Lily Collins (Mirror Mirror, The Mortal Instruments: City of Bones) was reportedly going to star.

 - New light has been shed on the project, as Allison Shearmur and Panorama Media have joined the project as producers.
 The film is still out to directors and will be packaged for 2013's Cannes Film Festival.
 (3/4/13)